 Not all stevias are the same.
 The form of stevia identified to be effective at killing borrelia (Lyme bacteria) in vitro is Stevia A or the whole-leaf stevia extract in alcohol suspension manufactured by Nutramedix, which is a component of the Cowden Support Program (CSP), developed by Dr. Lee Cowden.
-Other forms of stevia do not appear to be as effective, but we would love to hear any patient stories of positive effects from other forms of stevia.
+Other forms of stevia that are not not whole-leaf extracts in alcohol suspension do not appear to be as effective, but we would love to hear any patient stories of positive effects from other forms of stevia.

-We would also like to point out that powdered forms of stevia sweeteners like Truvia, Stevia in the Raw and Sweetleaf also contain other ingredients that can be harmful to Lyme patients.
+- Lyme patients should avoid stevia sweeteners like Truvia, Stevia in the Raw and Sweetleaf because they also contain other ingredients that can be harmful to Lyme patients.

 The bottom line is, you can research online all day and find studies to prove or disprove the effectiveness of various Lyme treatments.
 But Lyme disease is proving to be a custom illness.
 Not everyone reacts the same way to treatment.
 The best way to find out if a treatment works for you is to try it for yourself in small, increasing dosages over an extended period of time.